Safer Internet Day

 Region(s): All of UK

 Safer Internet Day is dedicated to promoting the safe, responsible and positive use of digital technology for children and young people.
-Safer Internet Day will take place on 11th February 2025 and the theme for this year is Too Good to Be True?
-Protecting yourself and others from scams online.
+Safer Internet Day 2026 will take place on 10th February.
+The theme for this year is Smart Tech, Safe Choices: Exploring the safe and responsible use of AI, supporting learners to navigate online spaces with confidence, curiosity and critical thinking.

-The UK Safer Internet Centre provides access to a range of supporting resources to help primary and secondary schools get involved in Safer Internet Day.
-These include:
+The UK Safer Internet Centre provides access to a range of supporting resources for primary and secondary schools.
+These can be used to support Safer Internet Day or at other times in the year.
+Resources include:

-- Quizzes for young people aged 3-7, 7-11, 11-14 and 14-18 to test their knowledge and understanding of how to manage their online activities.
+• Quizzes for young people aged 7-11 and 11-14 to test their knowledge and understanding of how to manage their online activities.

 Cost: Safer Internet Day teaching resources are free to download.
 Training costs available on request.